 Due to the success of the motorcycle program, YTI decided to open the Motorcycle Technology Center, a 15,000 square foot facility located at 52 Grumbacher Road to accommodate its growing Motorsports Technology program.

-YTI has grown significantly from its small beginnings some 46 years ago and now serves a population of approximately 1750 students at its four campuses.
+YTI has grown significantly from its small beginnings some 50 years ago and now serves hundreds of students across its four campuses.
 The YTI schools remain committed to its mission of serving the career and personal goals of students and meeting the employment needs of business in the local region.

 YTI Career Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC)

 Graduation rates, median loan debt of students who completed the program, and more information